We believe in celebrating quality and good design, our ultimate goal being to build relationships with others that feel the same.

 4 EVENT MANAGEMENT

 Xu Zhi is an independent London based womenswear brand with a focus on a unique knit textile method, synonymous to the label.
 After graduating from Central Saint Martins, the founder and designer, Xuzhi Chen, went straight on to work in the studios of new-generation designers Craig Green and J.W.
 Anderson.
 Shortly after Xuzhi established his label, he was selected as a semi finalist of the H&M Design Award – the brand then went on to be shortlisted for the coveted LVMH prize (2016) followed by the International Woolmark prize (2017).
+Xu Zhi was also selected by Giorgio Armani to show the AW17 collection at the Armani Teatro as part of the official schedule for Milan Fashion week.

 Swiss designer Julian Zigerli began his eponymous menswear label in 2010 with a belief in quality and wearability with a twist – famed for his collaborations with both artists and brands alike.
 Named winner of the Swiss Design Awards three times as well as being invited by Giorgio Armani himself to present in Milan, Julian now shows in Paris as part of the official schedule.